yanivnizan/knowledge-base/src/documents/unity/store/Store_MarketItems.html.md

 ## MarketItem Prices

-You need to supply a price when you define a `MarketItem` and you also provide a price in iTunesConnect / Google Play.
+You need to supply a price when you define a `MarketItem` and you also need to provide a price in iTunesConnect / Google Play.

-**The reason you need both:** The Soomla price is for display purposes, such as showing the price in your UI, but only in cases of no connectivity.
+**The reason you need both:** The Soomla price is for display purposes, such as showing the price in your UI in cases of no connectivity.
 Otherwise, prices are retrieved from the market (Google Play, App Store), and after that happens successfully, those are the ones that should be used.

 ### How Prices are Retrieved from the Market